WALKING IN THE COLOUR FIELD: LOCAL AND REMOTE (2018)

 ArticulateUpstairs, Articulate Project Space, Leichhardt, Sydney.

 WALKING IN THE COLOUR FIELD was presented in FOOTSTEPS IN THE CORRIDOR, the final exhibition in a series curated by Nadia Odlum on the theme of Navigation.

 WALKING IN THE COLOUR FIELD: LOCAL AND REMOTE - video documentation

-Medium: Display screens, electronics, wood, paint and wearable sensors.
+Medium: Display screens, wood, paint and self-made wifi-enabled sensors.